-There is one attachment to the Preliminary Engineer's Report that is not included because of its large size: the Appendix B of the report is the FY 2012-13 Assessment Roll, a document that lists all properties within the assessment district by Assessor's Parcel Number and identifies each property's use code and assessment amount.
-The FY 2012-13 Assessment Roll is on file with the City Clerk.
+There is one attachment to the Final Engineer's Report that is not included because of its large size.
+Appendix A of the report is the FY 2012-13 Assessment Roll, a document that lists all properties within the assessment district by Assessor's Parcel Number and identifies each property's use code and assessment amount.
+The FY 2012-13 Assessment Roll is on file with the Office of the City Clerk.